-(5) Includes 90,000 shares of restricted stock awarded to Mr. Evans on July 18, 2006 pursuant to his employment agreement that will vest in 25% increments upon the Company's share price reaching certain levels over a specified period of consecutive trading days.
+(5) Also includes 90,000 shares of restricted stock awarded to Mr. Evans on July 18, 2006 pursuant to his employment agreement that will vest in 25% increments upon the Company's share price reaching certain levels over twenty consecutive trading days.